 Photo credit: Unsplash

-When we travel, we’re more inclined to try new things — remember your first time bungy jumping, or finally catching your first wave surfing?
-These are easily the most memorable memories too look back fondly on.
+Remember your first-time bungy jumping, or finally catching your first wave?
+These are easily the most memorable memories to look back fondly on.

 Now that travel is out of the question, it’s time to channel your inner adventurer and explore what Singapore has to offer.
-Inspired by the Olympics, here are nine sports to have a go at:
+For ideas, here are nine sports (inspired by the 2020 Tokyo Olympics) to check out:

 Photo credit: Marco Kost via Getty Images

-Sport climbing is making its Olympic debut this summer 2021!
-This unique sport requires a combination of strength and flexibility.
+Sport climbing made its Olympic debut in summer 2021!
+This unique sport requires a combination of strength, flexibility and problem solving.
 To clinch the title, athletes have to show their finesse across three disciplines — speed, bouldering, and lead.

 Photo credit: SAFRA

 If you have a love for heights (or looking to get over that fear), Climb Central‘s high walls are a great place to start.
 There are three outlets, all within shopping malls, and don’t require prior climbing experience.